Analyzing Areas of Influence in ArcGIS Pro

 Methods and Data Sources

 Counties within 25 miles of specific energy plants were considered potential areas of influence.
-The means of cancer rates and survey margins of error were compared between areas of influence and all other US counties.
+The distributions of cancer rates and were compared between areas of influence and all other counties in the state of Illinois.

-Our power plant data for 2018 is from the US Energy Information Administration.
+The power plant data for 2020 is from the US Energy Information Administration.
 The data may be accessed here.

-Our cancer data source is the "State Cancer Profiles, Incidence Rate Report for United States by County, 2010-2014," from the Centers for Disease Control and Prevention and The National Cancer Institute.
+The cancer data source is the "State Cancer Profiles, Incidence Rate Report for United States by County, 2013-2017," from the Centers for Disease Control and Prevention and The National Cancer Institute.
 The data may be accessed here.

 The first step in analyzing the geospatial distribution of a phenomena is generally to map it and look for patterns.